Appalachian Trail • 2197.4 miles

 Do you need a permit to hike the Appalachian Trail?

 Most areas of the AT does not require a hiking permit but in some areas you will need a permit.
-For example, hiking permits are required in the Great Smoky Mountain National Park (North Carolina/Tennessee), Shenandoah National Park (Virginia), Baxter State Park (Maine).
+For example, hiking permits are required in the Great Smoky Mountain National Park (North Carolina/Tennessee), Shenandoah National Park (Virginia), and Baxter State Park (Maine).

 How much does it cost to hike the AT?

 The cost of hike depends on many personal factors, because of this FarOut created a cost calculator.
 So now you can estimate the cost of your hiking trip based on your personal hiking style.
-Click here to learn more.
+Try our thru-hike cost calculator.

 What gear do I need to hike the Appalachian Trail?